galaxyproject/gravity/docs/installation.rst

       # Directory to store uploads in.
       # Must match ``tus_upload_store`` setting in ``galaxy:`` section.
       # upload_dir:

+      # Value of tusd -hooks-httpd option
+      #
+      # the default of is suitable for using tusd for Galaxy uploads and should not be changed unless you are using tusd for
+      # other purposes such as Pulsar staging.
+      #
+      # The value of galaxy_infrastructure_url is automatically prepended if the option starts with a `/`
+      # hooks_http: /api/upload/hooks

       # Comma-separated string of enabled tusd hooks.
       #